codewithirene567/Travelplanner/README.md

 4) Run shotgun
 5) Enter the given url terminal provided by the shotgun server

+A contributor's guide:
+Any pull requests can be done at https://github.com/codewithirene567/Travelplanner

 Link to License:
 This app is available for reuse as an open source under the MIT License found at https://opensource.org/licenses/MIT.